Talcum Powder (Hua Shi)

 Meridians: Stomach, Bladder

-Key TCM Actions & Medicinal Uses: Promotes Urination/Drains Heat from the Bladder: urinary tract infection, burning, dribbling, watery diarrhea, unremitting fever with yellow tongue coat, heavy sensation in the body and limbs, it can protect the intestinal wall when taken orally.
-Topically: Clears Heat and Damp: heals wounds, bleeding from the Five Sense Organs or subcutaneous tissue, beriberi and skin disorders such as oozing eczema, rashes, sores, athlete’s foot, prickly heat.
-Clears Summer Heat/Drains Dampness: helps to eliminate Summer Heat conditions with signs of fever, irritability, thirst, water diarrhea, and scanty difficult urination, clears damp heat through the urine, astringes boils.
+Medicinal Uses: Urinary tract infection, burning, dribbling, watery diarrhea, unremitting fever with yellow tongue coat, heavy sensation in the body and limbs, it can protect the intestinal wall when taken orally, heals wounds, bleeding from the Five Sense Organs or subcutaneous tissue, beriberi and skin disorders such as oozing eczema, rashes, sores, athlete’s foot, prickly heat, helps to eliminate Summer Heat conditions with signs of fever, irritability, thirst, water diarrhea, and scanty difficult urination, clears damp heat through the urine, astringes boils.

 Parts Most Frequently Used: Mineral